-The following is a summary of the main changes that have been introduced since 1 October 2010.
+The following is a summary of the main change that has been introduced since 1 October 2010.

-- Standard 5.1 removal of guidance regarding the phased introduction of sound tests. - Standard 5.2 guidance on sound insulation level between rooms in dwellings.
+• Standard 5.1 - removal of guidance regarding the phased introduction of sound tests.

 5.0.4 Explanation of terms

 There are a number of terms used in this section some are included below, these and other useful terms are included in Annex A of the Example Constructions.